Overview Current research interests include applications of statistical learning and computer vision in the arts. |

 for image-based texture synthesis and a trivial demonstration of such appears

 in the proceeding Graphics Interface 91.
-Recall the computers at the time were around 0.1-1Mflop, a factor of 100s of million slower than the GPUs of Deep Dream.
+Recall the computers at the time were around 0.1-1Mflop, a factor of 100s of millions slower than current GPUs.
+The work also introduced a hard negative mining scheme.

 (pdf, missing some figures).